cerner/terra-core/packages/terra-popup/docs/README.md

 # Terra Popup

-The Terra Popup is higher order component that launches terra-hookshot positioned content with the ability to display a dynamic arrow.
+The Terra Popup is higher order component that launches [terra-hookshot][4] positioned content with the ability to display a dynamic arrow.

 ## Getting Started